Coming Soon

 • There will be a virtual standby line reservation system for fans

-• The reservation system will open at 10am EST on each Thursday of a show week
+• The SNL reservation system will open at 10am EST on the Thursday of a show week

-• A reservation number will be sent by e-mail to the first 300 requests (per show), and can take several hours
+• A reservation number will be sent by e-mail to the first 300 requests only, per show, and can take a few hours

 • If you do not have a reservation number, you CANNOT line up until after 7pm EST

-• Guests MUST remain in line from 7pm – 12am (midnight) EST, and standby ticket cards will be handed out at 12am (midnight) EST on Friday night/Saturday morning
+• Guests must remain in line from 7pm – 12am EST, and standby ticket cards will be handed out at 12:01am EST on Saturday morning

 If you have a reservation number, you must arrive between 6pm – 7pm EST.